alibaba/tengine/docs/modules/TFS_RESTful_API.md

 ####Examples

-The following request will use tfs as appkey to delete TFS file T1FOZHB4ET1RCvBVdK:
+The following request will use tfs as appkey to delete file T1FOZHB4ET1RCvBVdK:

 <pre>
 DELETE /v1/tfs/T1FOZHB4ET1RCvBVdK HTTP/1.1